-Despite recent success, Rome suffered greatly following a Gallic invasion of the Italian peninsula.
-The Roman Republic lost the Battle of Allia to a Gallic army which allowed Rome to be sacked and plundered.
+Despite recent success, Rome suffered a massive setback following a Gallic invasion of the Italian peninsula.
+The Roman Republic lost at the Battle of Allia to a Gallic army which allowed Rome to be sacked and plundered.
 The citizens of Rome were forced to retreat to the Capitoline Hill while the rest of the city was at the mercy of the Gauls.
 It was only after many of the invaders fell ill that the Romans were able to negotiate reparations in return for the Gallic forces leaving Roman territories.

-Rome's Campaigns begin anew
+Rome's campaigns begin anew

 Samnite Wars – 343 to 282 BCE

 The Second Samnite War (326 to 304 BCE) began as a power struggle between the two sides over control of the city of Naples.
-This conflict lasted a period of twenty-two years and was costly on both sides.
+This conflict lasted a period of twenty-two years and was costly to both sides.
 Despite suffering a series of crushing defeats in the middle of the war, Rome overcame the Samnites and achieved dominance in central Italy.

 Pyrrhic Wars – 280 to 275 BCE

 The Pyrrhic War was a five-year war against the Greek controlled cities on the southern coast of Italy.
 The war began when the independent city of Thurii sent an envoy to Rome asking for protection against the Greek city of Tarentum.
 Rome accepted Thurii's plea, and the Pyrrhic War began.

 The war was very bloody, and there were significant losses on both sides.
 Pyrrhus had brought nineteen war elephants into battle which had devastating effects on the Roman forces.
 However, after a string of costly battles, Pyrrhus saw no way to win a decisive victory against Rome and withdrew his forces back to Epirus.